-Location Feedback and Observations Hays, KS 1.
+Location Feedback and Observations 1.
 The reports are described as challenging to use.
-2. The reports are understood to take considerable time to understand; 3.
+2. The reports are understood to take considerable time to Hays, KS understand; пауѕ, къ 3.
 The dispatchers do manually reconcile CAD system records daily with the drivers' manual logs, therefore when reports are generated from the system, they are accurate and detailed.